nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 10 Customizing the Environment.markdown

 01. An interactive shell presents a prompt and waits for input from user.
 A non-interactive shell on the other hand only executes shell scripts.
+There are certain shell features which are exclusive to interactive shell.

-    Job control and history features have no significance in a non-interactive shell.
+    Job control, aliases and history features have significance only in an interactive shell.

 ##